JAMKuttan/ChIPseq_Analysis/README.md

 The pipeline uses [Nextflow](https://www.nextflow.io), a bioinformatics workflow tool.
 It pre-processes raw data from FastQ inputs, aligns the reads and performs extensive quality-control on the results.

 This pipeline is primarily used with a SLURM cluster on the [BioHPC Cluster](https://portal.biohpc.swmed.edu/content/).
-However, the pipeline should be able to run on any system that Nextflow supports.
+However, the pipeline should be able to run on any system that supports Nextflow.

 Additionally, the pipeline is designed to work with [Astrocyte Workflow System](https://astrocyte-test.biohpc.swmed.edu/static/docs/index.html) using a simple web interface.